Faith and Doubt

 One of my favorite books is Jane Eyre by Charlotte Bronte.
 Because of her painful childhood, Jane begins to ask questions at a young age.
 She reads books and thinks deeply.
 Jane's aunt doesn't approve of questions, which she interprets as rebellion.
 So she sends Jane away to a strict religious school where the pupils are abused by the authorities.
 Throughout her life, Jane learns to stand up to many people, including the man she loves.
 Jane lives by internalized principles, not by external rules and mindless obedience to those who want to control her.
 This is a story of great faith and courage.

-True believers are afraid of doubt.
+People who are stuck on the level of belief are afraid of doubt.
 They run away from it every time it arises.
 So they are unable to work through it and arrive at a higher level of understanding.
 I've known many otherwise intelligent people who stay on a low level of spiritual development because they run away from doubt.
 Consequently, they are stuck in pre-rational, magical thinking in their spiritual lives.

 Fear arises with doubt - the ego's fear of being wrong.
-This happens when a person is taught that doubt is bad.
+This can happen when a person is taught that doubt is bad.
 What's so bad about doubt?
 Without doubt, there would be no human progress.
 Doubt is a natural part of the learning process and the development of the rational mind.
 Doubt causes you to ask questions.
 When you ask questions, you find answers.

 Genpo Roshi says, "Have faith in your doubt."
 The moment you stop asking questions, you stop progressing.
 Humility is admitting that you don't have all the answers.
 Then you become teachable.